 This improved my confidence because I didn’t have to reach a lofty goal or feel bad if I didn’t sell a certain amount.
 It makes me more compassionate with myself and also reminds me of what I want to achieve.

 Goals have a more ridged and all-or-nothing mentality associated with them.
 Whether it’s weight loss or money, goals are more achievement based.
 Setting intentions starts with a feeling and a desire.
 “I can’t wait to share my book with the world so that I can help more people,” rather than, “I need to be a best-selling author” In simple form, your intentions are your thoughts directed toward the desired outcome.

 Setting Intentions is a science.
 You may be thinking this is some mindfulness practice that only works for Buddhist Monks or Oprah, but research has indicated for years that mind over matter can be powerful beyond measure.

 The most common example is the placebo effect.
-This is when people believe that they are getting something that will help them with a desired outcome.
+This is when people believe that they are getting something that will help them with the desired outcome.
 In some clinical research studies sugar pills having the same effect as aspirin (because the participants think they are getting the medication).
-People can even feel “drunk” after drinking non-alcoholic beverages because in many cases their minds can work over matter.
+People can even feel “drunk” after drinking non-alcoholic beverages because in many cases their minds work over matter.